papnori/papnori.github.io/content/posts/temporal-ecs-terraform.md

 Additionally, the Terraform state is safely stored in **S3**, so multiple developers or CI/CD pipelines can collaborate without fear of stepping-on each others changes.

 ![Architecture Diagram](/images/temporal-ecs-terraform/architecture.svg "'Architecture Diagram'")

 ---

-> [!NOTE]
->
+{{< callout type="note" title="Note" >}}
-> In this blog, we’re focusing on how to connect Temporal Workers running in **AWS private subnets** to **external orchestration endpoints** — either **Temporal Cloud** or a **self-hosted Temporal Server** running locally (via Ngrok).
+In this blog, we’re focusing on how to connect Temporal Workers running in **AWS private subnets** to **external orchestration endpoints** — either **Temporal Cloud** or a **self-hosted Temporal Server** running locally (via Ngrok).

->
-> This design intentionally demonstrates how workers inside a VPC can securely reach **internet-accessible resources** while remaining isolated from inbound traffic.
+ his design intentionally demonstrates how workers inside a VPC can securely reach **internet-accessible resources** while remaining isolated from inbound traffic.

->
-> In a production environment, you could alternatively **host Temporal Server inside your AWS VPC** — allowing internal-only communication between workers and the server.
+In a production environment, you could alternatively **host Temporal Server inside your AWS VPC** — allowing internal-only communication between workers and the server.

->
-> We’ve omitted that configuration here for simplicity, since the focus is on showing how private Fargate tasks of Temporal workers connect outward safely and reliably.
+We’ve omitted that configuration here for simplicity, since the focus is on showing how private Fargate tasks of Temporal workers connect outward safely and reliably.
+{{< /callout >}}

 ## 🏗️ Architecture Components

-> [!TIP]
+{{< callout type="tip" title="Tip" >}}
+This section breaks down the core AWS architecture components we'll be using — perfect if you’re new to the cloud or need a refresher. 🍹

+If you already know your way around VPCs, subnets, and gateways etc. feel free to skip ahead.
+{{< /callout >}}
 >
-> This section breaks down the core AWS architecture components we'll be using — perfect if you’re new to the cloud or need a refresher. 🍹
->
-> If you already know your way around VPCs, subnets, and gateways etc. feel free to skip ahead.

 #### 🦴 Virtual Private Cloud (VPC) - The Skeleton of Your AWS Neighborhood
 A logically isolated virtual network in AWS where you define your own IP ranges, subnets, and routing.